-The vehicle has a TCS that limits wheel spin.
+The vehicle has a Traction Control System (TCS) that limits wheel spin.
 On a front-wheel-drive vehicle, the system operates if it senses that one or both of the front wheels are spinning or beginning to lose traction.
+On an All-Wheel-Drive (AWD) vehicle, the system will operate if it senses that any of the wheels are spinning or beginning to lose traction.
 When this happens, the system brakes the spinning wheel(s), and/or reduces engine power to limit wheel spin.